Vancouver Physiotherapy Clinic in Mount Pleasant

 Find Our Vancouver Physiotherapy Clinic Near Mount Pleasant

-Northwest Rehab Group is located on the south-east corner of Main and 12th in Vancouver, BC.
-Our address is 2830 Main St. Vancouver, BC V5T 3G2.
-As a multidisciplinary clinic, we collaborate with other practitioners to make sure that your goals are met whether it is with a chiropractor, physiotherapist, or registered massage therapist.
+Northwest Rehab Group is leading physiotherapy clinic conveniently located on the south-east corner of Main and 12th in Vancouver, BC.
+Our address is 2830 Main St. Vancouver, British Columbia V5T 3G2.
+As a leading multidisciplinary clinic, we collaborate with other practitioners to make sure that your goals are met whether it is with a chiropractor, physiotherapist, or registered massage therapist.

 Common questions about physiotherapy: